'A good man:' Friends and family pay tribute to Alistair Darling at memorial service

 He served in Tony Blair’s government, first as chief secretary to the Treasury before taking on the work and pensions brief in 1998.

-He was appointed as Transport Secretary in 2002 and as Scotland secretary in 2003 before being appointed as chancellor in 2007.
+He was appointed as Transport Secretary in 2002 and as Scotland secretary in 2003.

+He became Mr Brown's Chancellor in 2007, but less than a year later he found himself in the middle of a crisis.
+At one point he took a call from the head of the Royal Bank of Scotland (RBS) saying the bank would run out of money within hours.

 Following his death, Mr Brown described Mr Darling as a “statesman of unimpeachable integrity whose life was defined by a strong sense of social justice”.